This post is also available in: French

 Why use the Luxembourg Card

-The Luxembourg Card is a very good idea for travellers wishing to see a lot during their visit to Luxembourg.
+The Luxembourg Card is a very good idea for travelers wishing to see a lot during their visit to Luxembourg.
 Unlike other tourist cards, it includes attractions across the country, making it perfect for those who plan to also explore some of the smaller towns in Luxembourg.
-Visitors can purchase either a 1, 2, or 3 day pass, which gains access to more than 60 different museums and attractions in Luxembourg.
+Visitors can purchase either a 1, 2, or 3-day pass, which gains access to more than 60 different museums and attractions in Luxembourg.
 It even includes free public transportation!

 I really enjoyed my visit to Luxembourg.
 The picturesque towns and villages were interesting and historical, the food and wine were both phenomenal, and the people were very welcoming.
 I enjoyed visiting the museums and castles in the city and surrounding towns, as well as hiking along the trails in the Mullerthal region.
 Our guides were knowledgeable and happy to share their home country with us, and I definitely recommend that Luxembourg be a stop on a European itinerary.